 What is Management?
 Key Functions and Characteristics.

 More than just supervision, management blends analytical thinking, decision-making, and leadership to align daily efforts with long-term goals.
-It helps companies stay organized, respond to change, and make the best use of time, money, and people.
+It helps companies stay organized, respond to change, and maximize the effective use of time, money, and resources.

-Management is not only for big businesses; it applies everywhere—schools, hospitals, sports teams, even your personal life.
-Wherever there are goals to achieve, and people involved, management plays a key role in making things happen smoothly and successfully.
+Management is not limited to big businesses; it applies everywhere—schools, hospitals, sports teams, and even your personal life.
+Wherever there are goals to achieve and people involved, management plays a key role in making things happen smoothly and successfully.

 Key Functions of a Manager

-A manager’s responsibilities extend well beyond merely delegating tasks to others.
-In fact, effective management involves a series of well-defined functions that help an organization run smoothly and meet its goals.
-These are typically categorized into five fundamental roles: strategizing, coordinating, hiring, supervising, and evaluating.
-Let’s break each one down:
+The set of responsibilities of a manager does not end with delegating tasks to others.
+In fact, competent management is a sequence of clear-cut functions that enable an organization to operate effectively and achieve its objectives.
+They are normally divided into five basic roles, which include strategizing, coordinating, hiring, supervising, and evaluating.
+Let's break each one down:

 Planning